Former employee of Prince Andrew reveals the “strange” training she received to work with him

 In addition to the honor and prestige, if appointed to that role, Kate would be making history because at 40 years old, she would be the first female colonel appointed in the regiment’s 366-year history.

 “From the opinion polls through the ranks, everyone would love it to be Kate.
-We all admire the way she has adapted and carried herself.
-She never seems to take a wrong step,” a source told The Times.
+We all admire the way he has adapted and behaved.
+He never seems to take a wrong step,” a source told The Times.